-Traditions will warrant this muzzleloading firearm (or parts in a kit to be built) to be free of mechanical defects in materials or craftmanship for the life of the firearm, while in the possession of the original owner except wooden stocks.
+Traditions will warrant this muzzleloading fire a m (or parts in a kit to be built) to be free of mechanical defects in materials or craftmanship for the life of the fire a m while in the possession of the original owner except wooden stocks.
 Traditions will repair or replace, at its own option, product or parts which are returned at owner's expense to the Traditions Customer Service Department.
 A full explanation of the specific problem must accompany the returned item.
-Call 860-388-4656 to obtain a factory issued Return Merchandise Authorization number.
+Call 1-800-526-9556 to obtain a factory issued Return Merchandise Authorization number (RMA#).

-Firearms packaged and shipped improperly are not covered under warranty if damage occurs.
+Firearms packaged and shipped improperly a re not covered under warranty if damage occurs.